 Credit risk is the risk of loss due to default of bond issuers or counterparties of derivatives or other financial transactions.
 The lowest acceptable credit rating of counterparties for Ontario is A-.
 However, Ontario typically enters into swap transactions with new counterparties rated AA- or higher.
-Ontario's hedging transactions related to international borrowing result in credit risk exposure to our derivative counterparties.
+Ontario's hedging transactions related to international borrowing result in credit risk exposure to its derivative counterparties.
 In order to manage and mitigate credit risk associated with derivative transactions, the Province has negotiated swap collateral agreements known as Credit Support Annexes (CSAs) with many of its derivatives counterparties.
 A CSA is a bilateral agreement between two parties that provides the terms and conditions for posting collateral in order to offset the credit exposure related to derivative transactions.

-The Province's interim net credit risk exposure associated with the derivative portfolio as at March 31, 2015 was \$962 million, increasing from \$914 million as at March 31, 2014, largely due to an increase in exposure to counterparties without a CSA.
+The Province's interim net credit risk exposure associated with the derivative portfolio as at March 31, 2016 was \$810 million, decreasing from \$845 million as at March 31, 2015, largely due to a decrease in exposure to counterparties without a CSA.
 Net credit risk exposure represents the loss that the Province would incur if every counterparty to which the Province had credit risk exposure were to default at the same time, less the mitigating impact of netting provisions as prescribed in contractual master agreements.

-As at March 31, 2015, over 99 per cent of Ontario's credit exposure was to counterparties rated AA- or better, compared to almost 96 per cent as at March 31, 2014.
+As at March 31, 2016, over 98 per cent of Ontario's credit exposure was to counterparties rated AA- or better, essentially unchanged from 99 per cent as at March 31, 2015.